 If a spouse feels that their safety is being threatened, they have the right to request a domestic violence order of protection (restraining order).
 This type of protective order makes it unlawful for a spouse to contact, follow, or harass the other spouse in any way.
 Violation of such an order could result in jail time.

-If you think that you have cause to spy on your spouse, it is important to seek legal advice to avoid making a mistake that could hurt your case.
+If you think you have cause to spy on your spouse, it is important to seek legal advice to avoid making a mistake that could hurt your case.
 There are some scenarios where hiring a private investigator may be beneficial, but a divorce lawyer or family law attorney will help you make that determination based on the merits of your particular case.
 The skilled attorneys at Smith Debnam can help.
 Our legal team has decades of experience in handling divorce cases, alimony, and matters of child custody.
 We understand the laws in North Carolina and can offer the legal advice you need.

 Whether you feel the urge to spy or have a sinking suspicion that your spouse may be spying on you, we encourage you to reach out to us today.